azlyth/personal-site/content/posts/using-docker-to-self-host.md

 ## Service: Git repository

 And so our final service, the Git repository.
-I went with [Gogs](https://gogs.io).
+I went with {{< link "Gogs" "https://gogs.io" >}}.
 I originally liked Gogs because of it's portability, thanks to it being a single binary.
 Considering I'm running it inside a container, that doesn't matter as much, but oh well.